fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 At the Mizan, the separation of the righteous and the damned will take place.

 According to some scholars, the Hisab will take place after people get the scroll with their deeds.
 Another group of scholars say that the hisab and the sukhuf (getting scrolls of deeds) are simultaneous events.

+People will have their good deeds on the right side and their bad deeds on the left side.

 Kurtubi said that there will be three groups at the Hisab stage.
 1. There will be a small group of people who will go to Jannah without hisab.
 There is a hadith that it will be 70 thousand Muslims.